Control of fire by early humans: Europe

 Multiple sites in Europe, such as Torralba and Ambrona, Spain, and St. Esteve-Janson, France, have also shown evidence of the use of fire by later versions of H. erectus.
 The oldest has been found in England at the site of Beeches Pit, Suffolk; uranium series dating and thermoluminescence dating place the use of fire at 415,000 BP.
 At Vértesszőlős, Hungary, while no charcoal has been found, burned bones have been discovered dating from c.
 350,000 years ago.
-At Torralba and Ambrona, Spain, objects such as Acheulean stone tools, remains of large mammals such as extinct elephants, charcoal, and wood were discovered.
+At Torralba and Ambrona, Spain, objects such as Acheulean stone tools, remains of large mammals, including extinct elephants, charcoal, and wood were discovered.
 At Terra Amata in France, there is a fireplace with ashes (dated between 380,000 BP and 230,000 BP).
 At Saint-Estève-Janson in France, there is evidence of five hearths and reddened earth in the Escale Cave; these hearths have been dated to 200,000 BP.
 Evidence for fire making dates to at least the Middle Paleolithic, with dozens of Neanderthal hand axes from France exhibiting use-wear traces suggesting these tools were struck with the mineral pyrite to produce sparks around 50,000 years ago.

+Deliberate fire-making

+In 2017, archeologists Harold L. Dibble and Dennis Sandgathe stated that it has long been held that humans could create fire "long before Neanderthals came along some 250,000 years ago," pointing out the difficulties of migrating to northern Europe and Asia without fire.

+Homo sapiens in Africa and Neanderthals in Europe may have independently discovered the techniques of the fire drill and striking two stones to create a spark, respectively.

+In 2018, geologist Andrew Cunningham Scott wrote that "the use of flints to start fire may have occurred as far back as 400,000 years ago," though noted that evidence at the time was limited.

+As of December 2025, the earliest evidence of humans making fire rather than using or tending natural fires comes from an excavation in Barnham, Suffolk, England.
+Scientists found baked earth with flint and pyrite, which can be used to make a spark.
+As pyrite is rare in the area, they inferred that people had travelled tens of kilometres to chalky coast areas to obtain it, showing that the fire was deliberately created.
+Soil analysis also showed that several short-lived fires had burnt in the same spot, as opposed to a few larger wildfires.
+Analysis of skeletons found nearby suggested that the fires had been made by early Neanderthals.
+The researchers believe that there were likely several other sites in Europe where fire was also made, and that the knowledge had been brought into Britain from the European mainland via a land bridge.
+Apart from the Barnham site, the earliest definite evidence for humans making fire is from a site in northern France, which was occupied 50,000 years ago.